 |Offsets and credits:

-1The EU ETS has restricted the use of offsets in Phase III.
+1The EU ETS has restricted the use of offsets to Phase III.
 The use of offsets in Phase IV is not envisaged.

 Phases and compliance periods: